FEES

 CANCELLATION

-If you don't show or cancel within 48 hours, you will be charged a full fee.
+If you don't appear at your appointment or cancel within 48 hours, you will be charged a full fee.

 If you're more than 10 minutes late into the appointment, you're considered no-show, and thus will be charged a full fee and will need to reschedule.